TheNachi/TheFallen/README.md

 ### External Framework Used

-Mapbox was used because of it's relative ease of customization of map tiles and fast loading due to custom tile generation
+No external framework was used

 ### Architecture